 To put the OOUX method to work on a project, we must first identify all objects in the system and figure out their properties.
 OOUX involves using a special map that takes several steps to develop.

 First, we need to identify all the objects in our system.
 This can be accomplished with the aid of user stories – at least, that's how we do it.

 As an HR manager, I have to have the option of export a list of all vacancies purchase transactions to prepare my monthly report

 Let's imagine we are designing a human resources administration program.
-The HR manager who will be using the program should be able to export a list of all vacancies purchase transactions in order to prepare the monthly report.
+The HR manager who will be using the program should be able to export a list of all vacancies purchase transactions to prepare the monthly report.

 The objects readily identifiable here are ‘User’ (‘HR Manager’ instance), ‘Transaction’, and ‘Vacancy’.
 ‘Vacancy’ and ‘Transaction’ are easy: they are very definitely objects acted on within the system.

 ‘Report’ is a trickier entity.
 While definitely an object, there is no clarity on whether it should be part of your system.
 You will understand this better when you have clarified why the user needs the report and how specifically the former interacts with the latter.

 It may turn out that what the HR manager intends to do is log on to the existing system, export the raw transaction data in Excel, and then go to the accounting system and prepare the statement there in the customary fashion.
 Within the scope of the current business process, the option to produce the report in the system you are designing is redundant.
 In the new system, your job is limited to giving the HR manager the option of exporting the transaction list.

 This is where the analyst should ask: if the object ‘Report’ was made part of the new system, would the benefits outweigh the extra investment?
 Or is this proposition a waste of time, in which case the team should stick to the current implementation plan?